evermoving/SystemCaptioner/README.md

 # System Captioner

-Generates and shows real-time captions/subtitles by listening to your Windows PC's audio.
-Makes digital content more accessible for those who are deaf or hard of hearing, aids language learning, and more.
+This application generates and displays real-time captions/subtitles by capturing audio output from a Windows PC.
+It enhances accessibility for individuals who are deaf or hard of hearing, facilitates language learning, and offers other potential applications.
+For example, with translation turned on, it enables near real-time communication during foreign language voice calls and provides on-the-fly subtitling for foreign language media, such as anime, without the need for pre-processing video files, and is not limited to any one software boundary.

 https://github.com/user-attachments/assets/7315ab7c-fe30-4c37-91aa-60bb32979338